ohmtech-io/uThingVOC/README.md

 1. **Booting the dongle into USB-DFU mode**:

     The MCU has a special Bootloader in ROM memory, which provides the functionality of DFU.
-In order to start this process, the MCU has to be reset into this Bootloader mode.
-This is accomplished by powering-up the device while holding the BOOT0 line (pin #44) into logic-high level (3.3V / VCC).
+In order to start this process, the MCU has to be reset into this **DFU-Bootloader mode**.
+This is accomplished by powering-up the device while holding the **BOOT0** line (pin #44) into logic-high level (3.3V / VCC).

     To do this, unplug the dongle, hold a jumper (conductive material, like a piece of wire, screwdriver, paper-clip, etc.) between the VCC and BOOT0 pins with the precaution of not short-circuit any other pin, and plug the device into the USB while shorting these 2 pins.
 In this case, both status LEDs should stay OFF.
 The jumper can be then released.